nineninesix-ai/KaniTTS-Finetune-pipeline/README.md

 ---

 ## 📓 Google Colab Notebook

-**Coming soon** We're preparing a simplified Jupyter notebook for Google Colab that will let you run experiments without a local GPU.
+The notebook is available in the `notebooks/` directory, so you can run experiments without a local GPU.

-The notebook will be available in the `notebooks/` directory.

 ---